hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ## Overview

 This module is designed to provide a simple and opinionated way to build standard AKS clusters.
-This module takes a set of configuration options and creates a fully functional Kubernetes cluster with a common set of services.
+This module takes a generic set of configuration options and creates a fully functional _Kubernetes_ cluster with a common set of services.

 ---